 The name that to display in the Publisher lookup field in the solution.

-Microsoft Dynamics CRM generates a unique name is based on the Display Name.
+Microsoft Dynamics 365 generates a unique name is based on the Display Name.
 The unique name can only contain alphanumeric characters and the underscore character.

 Use this field to include any relevant details about your solution.